Author(s): Isabelle Vaillant, Marina Cernov

 SUERF Policy Note, Issue No 50

-By Isabelle Vaillant and Marina Cernov, European Banking Authority
+by Isabelle Vaillant and Marina Cernov, European Banking Authority

-Keywords: proportionality, business model, regulation, supervision, impact assessment.
+Keywords: Proportionality, business model, regulation, supervision, impact assessment.

 All these initiatives were necessary to reduce the risks in the system and the regulation became more robust, broader in scope, and more forward-looking.
 It became more robust because of initiatives to improve the quantity and quality of capital, revisions to credit and counterparty risk, market risk, CVA and operational risk management to improve risk sensitivity, as well as the setting up of a backstop measure to undue variability of prudential outcomes in the form of a revised output floor.
 The regulation also expanded its scope of risks coverage, now encompassing areas such as leverage and liquidity, in addition to risk-based capital.
 Finally, the regulation became more forward-looking, taking into account aspects such as systemic risk, countercyclical buffers and other macroprudential measures and finally resolution regimes.